gvwilson/sensibleadventures/litany.md

 "That proved to be an interesting challenge.
 I sent the solution to the team last night.
-I expect it will take them some time to understand, so I am using the time to do some research."
+I expect it will take them some time to understand, so I am doing some research."
 He turned the laptop around.
 "Do you know what this is?"